 Greece is not all about white buildings with blue rooftops and delicious Greek food.
 There is so much more to explore.
 Like, the Meteora monasteries.
 Meteora, meaning “suspended in the air” in Greek, is a magical complex of six active monasteries that are strategically built on natural sandstone pillars, some that rise up to thirteen hundred feet in the air.

-Perched on the pinnacles of the Thessaly region, worshippers came here to discover peace and absolute isolation.
+Perched on the pinnacles of the Thessaly region, worshippers came to this world heritage site to discover peace and absolute isolation.
 Many years ago, access to these monasteries was strenuous, using handmade ladders and baskets with a pulley system to hoist the monks and their goods up — this was a system that had long been abandoned by the time I had arrived!

 You can admire the Meteora Monasteries from afar, but also take the opportunity to tour the interiors and get a glimpse into a monk’s lifestyle one thousand years ago.
 Entrance fee for the monasteries is three euros.